-Residents of San Francisco City should contact the Library for the Blind and Print Disabled in San Francisco.
-Residents of Fresno, Madera, Kings, and Tulare Counties should contact the Fresno Talking Book Library for the Blind.
+Residents of San Francisco should contact the Talking Books and Braille Center in San Francisco.
+Residents of Fresno, Madera, Kings, and Tulare counties should contact the Fresno Talking Book Library for the Blind.
 Southern California residents should contact the Braille Institute Library in Los Angeles.
 Other U.S. residents should search for their network library using the NLS Find Your Library directory.

 To be eligible for our service, a person must have a certified authority confirm that she/he is permanently or temporarily: